 There are some awesome wakeboarding sliders and kickers at Les Trois Ilets,

 Many fishermen offer to bring you for a day or half a day, and you will be able to move through the small islets along with the cost, or you may ask to fish too.
 But the best is to move around with a kayak; you can rent those easily.

 On the west coast, you’ll come across many diving centres.
-There are many famous diving spots here (Diamond Rock, Rocher de la Perle, and some Wrecked boats).
+Many famous diving spots here (Diamond Rock, Rocher de la Perle, and some Wrecked boats).
 You’ll probably see loads of dolphins as well.
-The tourist activities also exist (4x4 or quad excursions in the jungle, boat renting, biking, a catamaran day, canyoning).
+Tourist activities also exist (4x4 or quad excursions in the jungle, boat renting, biking, a catamaran day, canyoning).
 So you won’t get bored!

 The internet is pretty decent here, with enough for streaming, and you also can access 4G.

 You’ll be stoked to know that there is accommodation right near the kite spots!
 La Pointe Fault, Vauclin, le village de la pointe offer lodges from 1to 4 persons, bungalows from 4 to 6 persons or villas from 6 to 8 persons.
 Kite school & surf shop AIRFLY.

 - Le Cap est, Le François, 4**** resort, Kite School Fun Caraibes